 As a result of the COVID-19 pandemic, governments across Canada mandated the closure of non-essential businesses beginning in mid-March 2020.
-First Capital's tenant mix has been designed to provide consumers with their everyday needs, as such, many of its tenants were deemed essential by governments across Canada and remained open during the quarter.
-Since mid-May, governments began to allow phased re-openings of deemed non-essential tenants with the vast majority of First Capital's tenants open for business by the end of the quarter.
-As of August 5, 2020, approximately 96% of First Capital's tenants were open for business.
+First Capital's tenant mix has been designed to provide consumers with their everyday needs, as such, many of its tenants were deemed essential by governments across Canada and remained open during the second quarter.
+In mid-May, governments began to allow phased re-openings of deemed non-essential tenants with the vast majority of First Capital's tenants open for business by the end of the second quarter.